tendomart/arrayManipulator/README.md

 # arrayManipulator
-It takes in an array of ints , picks out distinct values and prints the out put
+ArrayManipulator is a simple program which takes in an array of ints , picks out distinct values and prints the out put

 #Technical information and specifications